Lychnian/travel-social-network/README.md

 7. **Update Thought**: Sent PUT requests to the `/api/thoughts/:thoughtId` endpoint with the updated thought information to update existing thoughts.
 8. **Delete Thought**: Sent DELETE requests to the `/api/thoughts/:thoughtId` endpoint to delete thoughts by their unique ID.

-#### Testing Reactions to Thoughts and Friendship Requests
+#### Testing Reactions to Thoughts and Friendship  using the following API Requests:
 1. **Add Reaction**: Sent POST requests to the `/api/thoughts/:thoughtId/reactions` endpoint with the reaction data to add reactions to specific thoughts.
 2. **Delete Reaction**: Sent DELETE requests to the `/api/thoughts/:thoughtId/reactions/:reactionId` endpoint to delete reactions from thoughts.
 3. **Add Friend**: Sent POST requests to the `/api/users/:userId/friends/:friendId` endpoint to add friends between users.
 4. **Remove Friend**: Sent DELETE requests to the `/api/users/:userId/friends/:friendId` endpoint to remove friends from the user's friend list.

-#### Running the Tests
-1. Open Postman and import the collection containing the API requests.
-2. Run each request in the collection, ensuring that the responses match the expected outcomes.
-3. Verify that the CRUD operations for users and thoughts, as well as reactions and friendship requests, are functioning as expected.
-4. Monitor the responses and status codes to identify any errors or unexpected behavior.

 By performing these tests in Postman, the functionality and reliability of the Travel Social Network project's routes and endpoints were thoroughly evaluated.

 ## Demo